TZstatsADS/Spring2018-Project3-Group7/README.md

    + Liu, Fangbing [fl2476@columbia.edu]()
    + Yan, Xiuruo [xy2358@columbia.edu]()

 + Project summary: In this project, we created a classification engine for images of dogs versus fried chicken versus blueberry muffins.
+Our Client is using a classification engine using boosted decision stumps on SIFT features.
+Our task is to propose a feasible improvement in client’s current practice to distinguish pictures of dogs (poodles and Chihuahuas), fried chicken and blueberry muffins.
+We were given a training set of 3000 images to train a new model.
+Our proposed model is using Gradient Boosting Machines on Color (RGB + HGV) features.
+The model leads to 13 percent error rate, with a running time of 0.86 seconds.
+This is a huge improvement from the Client's original model, which had an error rate of ~29 % .

+The following charts give an exhaustive visual understanding of the performance of all the models we used using the different features we extracted.

 ![Accuracy](figs/Accuary_for_all_models.png)
 ![Errors for all models](figs/Test_Train_Error_All_Model.png)